maykar/custom-header/docs/styling/advanced.md

 Keep in mind that this will be trial and error as these items already have CSS applied to them that you'll be overriding.
 Be sure to inspect the elements you're modifying to see the existing CSS.

 These default styles are also subject to change when there are updates to HA or Custom Header.
-I cannot really provide support for these options.
+I cannot provide support for these options.

 Full example including all the available elements below.
-The example is untested and will most likely look pretty crazy if used.
+This example is untested and will most likely look pretty crazy if used.

 ```yaml
 custom-header: